 His goal is to empower you to achieve the best results possible, whether that be returning to the sport you love or being able to lift your child pain-free.
 During a treatment with Lindsay, you can expect a thorough assessment and the formulation of an evidence-based treatment plan in line with your goals.
 He places a strong emphasis on professional development and to that end, he continues to train in post graduate courses.
 Lindsay also works closely with the University of Alberta as a Clinical Assistant Professor where he supervises physiotherapy students.
 When not at work, he loves spending time outdoors with his wife and 2 daughters.
 He is a keen mountain biker and trail runner and spends a lot of his free time on the trails in the river valley.
 Lindsay has a strong passion for physical activity which is evident in his approach to physiotherapy as well as in his personal life.

 Lindsay graduated from the University of Calgary with a BSc in Kinesiology in 2006 and completed his MSc in Physical Therapy from the University of Alberta in 2009.
 He has completed courses in manual therapy, manipulation, dry needling and acupuncture.
-Lindsay recently returned from Australia where he completed his Master of Clinical Physiotherapy majoring in Musculoskeletal Therapy from Curtin University in Perth.
-This provided him with the designation of Fellow of the Canadian Academy of Manipulative Physiotherapy (FCAMPT).
+In 2018 Lindsay travelled to Perth, Australia where he completed a postgraduate Master of Clinical Physiotherapy majoring in Musculoskeletal Therapy at Curtin University.

 Lindsay enjoys skiing, hiking, and mountain biking.
 He enters at least one mountain bike race yearly.
 He played badminton at a collegiate level.